 There are a significant amount of proponents for the claim that the symptoms of postmenopausal dysfunction are alleviated by the use of Maca.

 Whereas the reality is a little bit different.
 There are research studies in the initial stage, where the impact of its consumption is under investigation.
-However, no clear evidence is there to deny the claim—a study conducted on women to find the impact of maca consumption on the maca extract.
+However, no clear evidence is there to deny the claim—a study conducted on women to find the impact of maca consumption.

 The research study findings showed lowered anxiety, depression, and a better controlled diastolic blood pressure among those consuming 2-gram daily.